Consultation: MAS Guidelines on Artificial Intelligence Risk Management

 - Periodic review (recognising AI risks evolve quickly).

 If AI risk exposure is material, MAS expects a resolute cross-functional committee to oversee these risks.
+Establishing a formal AI governance committee strengthens demonstrable compliance and supports effective documentation during supervisory inspections or thematic reviews.

 AI Control Mechanisms